-The first thing I notice when we driving into the town was a four-acre amusement park fully packed.
+The first thing I notice when we drove into the town was a four-acre amusement park fully packed.

-In the day I was there the weather was amazing.
-It was one of the hottest day in this Summer so the beach was packed.
+On the day I was there the weather was amazing.
+It was one of the hottest days this Summer so the beach was packed.

-It was for me to very hard to take some good photos because of crowd of people.
+It was for me very hard to take some good photos because of a crowd of people.

-I admit I prefer places where is not many people.
+I admit I prefer places where are not many people.
 I`m in love in Curracloe Beach, Co.
 Wexford which is so large it is in no way overcrowded.

-Anyway I had lovely lunch in The Ranch Restaurant in Tramore.
+Anyway, I had lovely lunch at The Ranch Restaurant in Tramore.
 I ordered a fish burger called Finn Mac Cumhaill and they had really good fries.

 Of all the attractions Tramore has to offer it is The Metal Man, however, appearing so small from the sandy dunes of Tramore beach, which literally stands out like a beacon.
-Tramore’s Metal Man is one of the county’s, if not the country’s, more intriguing monuments.
-It is a 3-metre tall cast-metal figure of a sailor pointing seawards, set atop the central pillar on Newtown Head and warn seafarers away from dangerous shallow waters.
-It was constructed as a maritime beacon after the tragic loss of over 350 lives after HMS Seahorse sank back in 1816.
+Tramore’s Metal Man is one of the country’s, if not the country’s, more intriguing monuments.
+It is a 3-meter tall cast-metal figure of a sailor pointing seawards, set atop the central pillar on Newtown Head and warning seafarers away from dangerous shallow waters.
+Constructed as a maritime beacon after the tragic loss of over 350 lives after the HMS Seahorse sank back in 1816.

 Location of Tramore: